 - Thingpedia: Skills that provide the building blocks for Thingtalk programs.

-To install Almond Server on Hass.io, go to Hass.io App Store, search for Almond and click on Install.
-Once started, it will initiate a config flow to finish set up in Home Assistant.
+To install Almond Server, go to the Home Assistant add-on store, search for Almond and click on Install.
+Once started, it will initiate a configuration flow to finish set up in Home Assistant.
 You can find it on the integrations page in the configuration panel.

 You can install Almond Server by following the instructions in their README.